campusrover/fiducial_pick_and_place/README.md

     </kbd>
 </p>

-And this is how we get the dynamic detection of the camera's location, mentioned above.
-Since our `fixed_marker` frame serves as the anchor for our `usb_cam` frame, we can move our `usb_cam` freely and expect our system to detect it, so long as the camera keeps `fiducial_0` within its field of vision.
+And this is how we are able to dynamically detect the camera's location.
+Since our `fixed_marker` frame serves as the anchor for our `usb_cam` frame, we can move our usb camera freely and expect our system to detect it, so long as the camera keeps the taped fiducial within its field of vision.

 ### Arm Control